GPUOpen-Tools/GPU-Reshape/Documentation/Build.md

 ## Supported environments

-A minimum version of CMake 3.17 is required to configure and build the project.
+A minimum version of **CMake 3.17** is required to configure and build the project.
 Additionally, pulled dependencies expect the following tools to be installed on the system:

-- Python 3.x
+- **Python 3.x**

+Building experimental UIX requires the following dependencies to be installed on the system:

+- **.NET Framework 4.8.1 (.NET 5.0)**

 ### Windows